muses-code-js/express-workshop-2/_steps/step04.md

 ---

-So our Express `app` object is listening for requests, but how will it know which requests to respond to and what to do when it does?
+So our Express `app` object, which is our server, is listening for requests, but how will it know which requests to respond to and what to do when it does?

 To do this Express keeps a list of items called 'routes'.